sfbrigade/compass/README.md

 ![alt text](readmeassist.jpg)
 -Copy the client ID field on the upper right, after creation

--Copy the
 To update GOOGLE_CLIENT_SECRET:
--utilize a random character generation
+-Copy the google client secret after creation of the client id

 ### Running tests